-The tax authorities carried out a full-scope tax audit of the Company until and including 2005.
-No significant violations were detected or notices made.
+The tax authorities have carried out a full audit of the Company up to and including 2019.
+No significant violations or observations have been identified.

-The tax authorities can at any time check the financial statements and accounting records for five consecutive years from 1 January of the year following the year in which the respective tax liability should have been paid, and to assess additional tax liabilities or penalties.
-The Company's management is not aware of any circumstances that might lead to significant liabilities in this area.
+The tax authorities may at any time audit the accounts and records within five consecutive years from 1 January of the year following the year in which the tax liability was payable and impose additional tax liabilities or penalties.
+Management of the Company is not aware of any circumstances that could give rise to a material liability in this area.

-19. Transactions with related parties
+20. Transactions with related parties

-As of December 31, 2020, the Company has one entity with the existence of control.
-This is the company SWISSY S.R.L. registered in Repulica Romania.
+As of September 30, 2022, the Company has one entity with the existence of control.
+This is the company SWYSSI S.R.L. registered in Repulica Romania.